 Changing the Team Foundation application-tier server name requires that all Team Foundation clients must connect to a new server name.

-All query-bound Microsoft Office documents will no longer work if the server name is changed.
-The documents are bound to the server for which they were created.
-This includes all the query bound Microsoft Office documents that are created automatically at project creation time in the project Documents node.
+All query-bound Microsoft Office documents will no longer work if the server or collection name is changed.
+The documents are bound to the server and collection for which they were created.
+This includes all the query-bound Microsoft Office documents that are created automatically at project creation time in the project Documents node.

-Any embedded links to documents will point to an unknown server name if the server name is changed.
+Any embedded links to documents will point to an unknown name if the server name or collection name is changed.

 Local accounts existed on the original Team Foundation Server.
 You must decide whether these accounts will be recreated as local accounts on the moved Team Foundation Server, or as domain accounts in the moved Team Foundation Server's new domain.